kubernetes/website/content/en/docs/concepts/overview/working-with-objects/names.md

 Each object in your cluster has a [_Name_](#names) that is unique for that type of resource.
 Every Kubernetes object also has a [_UID_](#uids) that is unique across your whole cluster.

-For example, you can only have one Pod named “myapp-1234”, but you can have one Pod and one Deployment that are each named “myapp-1234”.
+For example, you can only have one Pod named `myapp-1234` within the same [namespace](/docs/concepts/overview/working-with-objects/namespaces/), but you can have one Pod and one Deployment that are each named `myapp-1234`.

 For non-unique user-provided attributes, Kubernetes provides [labels](/docs/concepts/overview/working-with-objects/labels/) and [annotations](/docs/concepts/overview/working-with-objects/annotations/).